The Ultimate Guide to Squatter’s Rights and Eviction Laws in Colorado

 Adverse possession is a legal doctrine that allows a person to obtain title to land owned by another by continuously occupying it for a certain period.

-The general rule of adverse possession in Colorado is that an individual must occupy, use, and/or possess land owned by another for seven years to acquire title from the current owner.
+The general rule of adverse possession in Colorado is that an individual must occupy, use, and/or possess land owned by another for eighteen years to acquire title from the current owner.

 However, several other factors must be met for the individual to successfully claim title under an adverse possession claim.